-Through our experiences, we’ve seen various cases of bottlenecks, from storage performance degradation due to the backup process, up to various RAM and CPU-related bottlenecks, preventing our clients to fully utilize their dedicated server’s hardware.
+Through our experiences, we’ve seen various cases of bottlenecks, from storage performance degradation due to the backup process, up to various RAM and CPU-related bottlenecks, preventing our clients from fully utilizing their dedicated server’s hardware.
 That’s why we always encourage our customers to do a quick chat with us, explain their project so we can share our experience with them and avoid such awkward situations, and of course, we do this for free 🙂

 Staying close to your clients it’s very crucial, as this will give you a very good user experience, due to the low latency between your server and your clients, and the overall network connectivity between your service and your clients will be way better as your traffic is routed locally.

 Combine these factors and I’m confident that you won’t make a bad decision.